douglascorrea/todo-api/README.md

 It will automatically start docker containers for PostgreSQL, run the migrations and start development server.
 The development server run in your local machine so that is why you need to have NodeJS installed.

+The development server will be running at `http://localhost:3000`.
+And the API DOCs will be available at `http://localhost:3000/api/docs`.

 ### Testing

 Most of the tests are **Integration Tests**.
 They test the API endpoints and the database layer.
 They are written using Jest and Supertest.